felixvalen/felixvalen/README.md

 ### 👨🏻‍💻 &nbsp;Know Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 I like exploring new technologies and developing software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Science and Mathematics at the University of Massachusetts Amherst.\
+🎓 I'm currently studying the IBM Data Science certificate.\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 I'm on my way to learn more about Artificial Intelligence and Machine Learning.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and Blog Writing as hobbies/side hustles.\
+✍️ I like to spend my free time with my family.\
-💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
+💬 Feel free to contact me with any questions you may have.\
-✉️ &nbsp;You can shoot me an email at avsingh@umass.edu!
-I'll try to respond as soon as I can.\
+✉️ You can email me at fvhvalencia@gmail.com!
+I'll get back to you as soon as possible.\
-📄 &nbsp;Please have a look at my [Résumé]() for more details about me.
-I'm open to feedback and suggestions!
+📄 Check out my resume for more details about me and for more information, please contact me.\

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>